Delayed Birth Certificates – A Genealogist’s Treasure Chest!

 Have you encountered a “delayed birth certificate” for your ancestor?

-Birth certificates or forma birth records are relatively “modern” records.
+Birth certificates or formal birth records are relatively “modern” records.
 The start dates for vital records varies from state to state.
 Check with the state where you research to establish when birth records began being recorded.
 (No sense researching for a record that never existed.)

 For instance, birth certificates were not required in North Carolina until 1913.
 Many rural areas were slow to become compliant with this new requirement, but by the end of WWI, all counties were consistently recording births and creating birth certificates.